JijiKing-Sam/BLURR-A-Boosted-Low-Resource-Inference-for-Vision-Language-Action-Model/README.md

 This repository provides the demo code and short video clips used in our WWW 2026 demo submission.

+01.12 Paper has been accepted as a demo paper at the theWebConf2026 conference.

 ---

 ## 0. Reproducibility (Code)